ConstLike/psi4/doc/sphinxman/source/scf.rst

 Performance
 ^^^^^^^^^^^

-Multi-SCF reduces computation time by sharing the JK integral engine across all wavefunctions.
-The time savings depend on system size, number of wavefunctions, and SCF type.
-Fock matrix construction is batched when possible.
+Multi-SCF reduces computation time by sharing J/K integral computation across all wavefunctions.
+All C matrices are collected and processed in a single ``jk.compute()`` call per iteration, eliminating redundant integral work.
+The time savings scale with system size and number of wavefunctions.

 Supported References
 ^^^^^^^^^^^^^^^^^^^^

 - RHF, UHF, ROHF (Hartree-Fock)
-- RKS, UKS, ROKS (DFT with any functional)
+- RKS, UKS, ROKS (DFT)

 Compatibility Requirements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 All wavefunctions in a multi-SCF batch must share:

-- The same DFT functional (or all must be pure HF)
 - The same orbital basis set
 - The same |globals__scf_type| (PK, DIRECT, DF)
 - Compatible auxiliary basis sets (for DF)

+**Functional mixing rules:**

+- Hybrid functionals (B3LYP, PBE0, etc.) can be mixed freely
+- Pure DFT functionals can be mixed (but no speedup from shared JK since only J is needed)
+- Range-separated (LRC) functionals require the **same omega parameter** (e.g., wB97X-V cannot be mixed with CAM-B3LYP due to different omega values)
+- LRC and non-LRC functionals cannot be mixed (different JK capabilities)

-.. note:: Multi-SCF uses the CORE initial guess by default for batch optimization.
+.. note:: The default |scf__guess| is AUTO (SAD for molecules, CORE for atoms).
-   You can override this with ``'guess': 'SAD'`` in each wavefunction spec if needed.
-   Note that SAD guess may converge to different local minima for open-shell systems.
+   For ROHF, consider using ``'guess': 'SADNO'`` as SAD density-based guess does not produce proper orbitals for open-shell systems.
+See :ref:`sec:scfguess` for details on guess options.

 .. _`sec:scfrec`: